Things To Do in Kenya – Top 10 Tourist Attractions

 1. Catch the World’s Largest Wildebeest Migration in the Masai Mara

-The Masai Mara is Kenya’s most popular safari destination.
+The Masai Mara National Reserve is Kenya’s most popular safari destination.
 Few parks are more reliable when it comes to seeing lion, leopard, cheetah and other carnivores.
 Elephants and buffalo are common, and lucky visitors might hit the Big Five jackpot with a rare sighting of a black rhino.
 Wildlife viewing is great throughout the year, but peaks over July or August to October, when hundreds of thousands of migrating wildebeest stream across the border with Tanzania.
 Watching these wildebeest cross the Mara River en masse is one of the most amazing things to see in Kenya.

 2. Enjoy Flamingos and Other Dazzling Birds at the Rift Valley Lakes